Sunday, January 8, 2012

 1 tsp.
 Chinese mustard (for a less pungent sauce, you can serve the Chinese mustard separately)

-3. In the meantime, using the same pan, add another 1 tbsp. of vegetable oil over high heat and saute all the vegetables (nappa cabbage, bean sprouts, scallions, garlic, carrot and mushrooms) for 2-3 minutes or until they just start to soften but still have a bit of crunch.
+4. In the meantime, using the same pan, add another 1 tbsp. of vegetable oil over high heat and saute all the vegetables (nappa cabbage, bean sprouts, scallions, garlic, carrot and mushrooms) for 2-3 minutes or until they just start to soften but still have a bit of crunch.
 Add the pork and shrimp back to the pan, stir in the cornstarch slurry and cook for about a minute until the juices have thickened.
-Taste for seasonings and add up to 1 tbsp. of soy sauce and 1/4 tsp. of salt, as needed.
+Taste for seasonings and add 1 tsp. of salt and 2 tsp. soy sauce; adjust as needed.
 Pour filling into a bowl and let cool.

 The veggies: chopped nappa cabbage, bean sprouts, minced garlic, chopped scallion, carrots cut into matchsticks, and sliced fresh shiitakes.